hlf-go/writing-chaincode/README.md

     govendor fetch github.com/user/repo
     ```

-    If no error you will see the artefacts stored in `vendor` directory.
+    If no error you will see the dependencies stored in `vendor` directory.

 # <a name="runChaincode">Install, instatiate and invoke chaincode</a>